-The good news is that since many panic attacks that occur while sleeping have an underlying issue that can be addressed, you can first start combatting these issues and see if it improves your long term outlook with nighttime panic disorder.
+The good news is that since many panic attacks that occur while sleeping have an underlying issue that can be addressed, you can first start combating these issues and see if it improves your long term outlook with nighttime panic disorder.
 For example:

 - Antacids and Acid Reflux Treatments If you have GERD, you can try something similar.
 Talk to your doctor and see if you qualify for a GERD diagnosis.
-If so, antacids and many over-the-counter acid reflux treatments can be highly valuable at controlling some of the symptoms of GERD while you sleep.
-You should also make the lifestyle changes (like not eating before you go to bed) that are effective for controlling GERD.
+If so, antacids and many over-the-counter acid reflux treatments can be highly valuable in controlling some of the symptoms of GERD while you sleep.
+You should also make positive lifestyle changes (like not eating before you go to bed) that are effective for controlling GERD.

 How to Stop Anxiety and Panic